Analog output with Arduino UNO board.[Code and circuit diagram]

 The PWM process is called pulse width modulation.
 We can control the voltage as we want.
 This is also known as analog output.
 The pins on the Arduino board that can do this are called PWM pins.
 From these pins, we can get a value from 0 to 255.(0=0v and 255 = 5v ) If we want 2.5 volts, we have to give a value of 128.
 We will talk about this in the code.

-We test this functionality in practice.
-There is a brightness control circuit used for this function.
-The components required for this are given below.
+Now let’s test this functionality in practice.
+The required components are given below.

 Step 1